-Micro SIM card is a small plastic card with Integrated Circuit (IC) chip mounted on one side of the card.
+Micro SIM card is a small plastic card with an Integrated Circuit (IC) chip mounted on one side of the card.

-If your computer supports wireless WAN, your computer might require a micro SIM card to establish wireless WAN connections.
-Depending on the model, you might need to purchase a micro SIM card or a micro SIM card might already be installed in your computer.
-In some countries or regions, a micro SIM card is part of the shipping contents that come with your computer.
+If your computer supports wireless-WAN connections, your computer might require a micro SIM card to establish wireless-WAN connections.
+Some computer models might be shipped with a micro SIM card, either installed in the computer or as part of the shipping contents.
+If your computer does not come with a micro SIM card, you can purchase one from the local service provider.